 Greg: Not everyone in this group gets into it because they know that they’re destined to hunt rats.
 Some of the members actually got into it by accident.
 This part of the story comes from Jason Rivera.

 A little bit about the breeds here.
-The border terriers, they hunt with a pack and the foot packs are the fells and they have their little thing.
-Bedlington terriers were originally bred for poaching.
+The Border Terriers, they hunt with a pack and the foot packs are the fells and they have their little thing.
+Bedlington Terriers were originally bred for poaching.
 We don’t have one out with us tonight.
 Jagdterriers are a German creation and we won’t deal with them.
 You’ll see two of them later on tonight.
 They’re a device of the devil, and anything bad you can say about a dog, you can say it about the Jagdterrier.
 If you’re a person, you’re fine.
 If you’re another dog, you’re fine.
 Anything else is just naturally got to die.
 So they are a supreme hunting terrier, but the true working terrier is a combination of basic instinct, training and experience.
 The basic instinct is bred in training.
 We use some of the American Kennel Club performance tests, and experience can last from zero to a year before a dog catches on.
 Sometimes it’s depending on the breed, it’s slow.
-Dogs’ basic instinct ranges from an alligator, which is the Patterdale and the Jagdterrier, to an absolute couch potato, which is the French bulldog and the Norwich terrier.
+Dogs’ basic instinct ranges from an alligator, which is the Patterdale and the Jagdterrier, to an absolute couch potato, which are the French Bulldog and the Norwich Terrier.

 Greg: Very shortly into the night, it became very apparent that there were two main roles on the hunters that were going on here.
 And I really wanted to find out what went into the training of these dogs that teach them these roles.
 In this next part, Richard describes how these roles are established.